Graph Neural Networks with Heterophily: Appendix

 \subsubsection{Ablation Study.}

-Table \ref{table:exp-ablation-study} presents more detailed results for the ablation study (cf. \S\ref{sec:exp-ablation-study}), which complements Fig. \ref{fig:design-ablations}.
-In addition, we also conduct an ablation study to examine the effectiveness of co-training and pretraining.
-We test a variant where co-training is removed by setting $\eta = 0$ for the co-training loss term $\eta \mathcal{L}_p(\mathbf{\Theta}_p)$ in Eq. \eqref{eq:overall-loss}.
-We also test another variant where we skip the pretraining for prior belief estimator.
-We refer to these 2 variants as ``No Cotrain'' and ``No Pretrain'' respectively.
-Figure \ref{fig:design-ablations-extra} and Table \ref{table:exp-ablation-study} reveal that, though the differences in performance are small, the adoption of co-training and pretraining has led to up to 2\% increase for the performance in heterophily settings.
+Table \ref{table:exp-ablation-study} presents more detailed results for the ablation study (cf. \S\ref{sec:exp-ablation-study}), complementing Fig. \ref{fig:design-ablations}.
+In addition, we conduct an ablation study to examine the effectiveness of {pretraining by testing a variant where we skip the pretraining for the prior belief estimator.
+Figure~\ref{fig:design-ablations-extra} and Table \ref{table:exp-ablation-study} reveal that, though the differences in performance are small, the adoption of pretraining results in up to 2\% increase in performance under heterophily. }